 Lack of storage because of inefficient use of space is a challenge in most warehouses.
 However, an optimal warehouse layout can solve this problem through maximum vertical and floor space use while leaving enough room for warehouse personnel to move around.

-Addressing a messy warehouse layout also involves reducing labor and labor costs through automation and equipment, the systematic categorization of inventory, safe inventory storage, and improved accessibility to warehouse products.
+Addressing a messy warehouse layout also involves reducing labour and labour costs through automation and equipment, the systematic categorisation of inventory, safe inventory storage, and improved accessibility to warehouse products.
 Technology such as warehouse management systems and automated storage and retrieval systems (AS/RS) can help improve the speed and efficiency of warehouse processes.

-Accidental redundancy is pretty common in the order picking process of large warehouses, where multiple people work together to fulfill a single order.
-Investing in proper technology such as a warehouse execution system (WES) can help automate redundant, error-prone processes.
+Accidental redundancy is common in the order-picking process of large warehouses, where multiple people work together to fulfil a single order.
+Investing in proper technology, such as a warehouse execution system (WES), can help automate redundant, error-prone processes.
 For example, barcode technology can help prevent redundancies in order picking by alerting staff of duplicates.

 Order management includes all the processes occurring after receiving an order, including picking, packing, and shipping.
 One of the most critical operations in a warehouse, order management is also prone to the most errors, resulting in a waste of time and money and poor customer experience.

-An order management system can help businesses manage the overall order management and fulfillment processes and keep their orders running smoothly.
-Apart from saving time and preventing errors, order management systems ensure higher fulfillment accuracy rates, which, in turn, boosts profitability.
+An order management system can help businesses manage the e-commerce order and fulfillment processes and keep their orders running smoothly.
+Apart from saving time and preventing errors, order management systems ensure higher fulfillment accuracy rates, which, in turn, boost profitability.

 While some products have the same demand all year round, others experience a seasonal surge in orders or at specific times of the year.
-A warehouse that is not adequately stocked, unprepared to manage changing stock levels, or ignorant of current market fluctuations and trends will be overwhelmed with a sudden rush in demands.
+A warehouse that is not adequately stocked, unprepared to manage to change stock levels, or ignorant of current market fluctuations and trends will be overwhelmed with a sudden rush in demand.

 Warehouses can stay in touch with manufacturers, distributors, retailers, and other industry sources to be alert to seasonal demands.
 Likewise, forecasting techniques can help warehouses determine the products they need to meet the season’s demand.
-Product arrangement and organization and warehouse equipment and automation tools like AS/RS forklift trucks and pallet flow rack systems enable quicker and better processes.
+Product arrangement, organisation, warehouse equipment, and logistics automation tools like AS/RS forklift trucks and pallet flow rack systems enable quicker and better processes.

-Lastly, damage control is a big issue in warehouses, especially those dealing with heavy-duty equipment and a large amount of inventory.
+Lastly, damage control is a big issue in warehouses, especially those dealing with heavy-duty equipment and large inventory.
 While it is not feasible to eliminate damage entirely, warehouses can always try and reduce the impact.